 How We Chose the Best Accounting Software for Self-Employed Business Owners

-We looked at over 15 of the leading accounting software options available on the market today and narrowed our list down to the top six.
+We looked at more than 15 of the leading accounting software options available on the market and narrowed our list down to the top six.
 The most important features for self-employed business owners include ease of use, pricing, customer reviews, self-employed options, and how the software calculates taxes.
-The ideal software will automate as much as possible for the business owner.
+The ideal software will automate as much as possible for business owners.